softwareQinc/qpp/README.md

 Do not forget to remove everything from the `./build` directory before a fresh build!

-PS: For convenience, the current version of the repository has also a set of Makefiles available under the folder`./Makefile.examples`.
+For convenience, the current version of the repository has also a set of Makefiles available under the folder`./Makefile.examples`.
 To build the executable, copy into the root of the project an appropriate Makefile from `./Makefile.examples`, and name it `Makefile` , then type `make` (release mode) or `make debug` (debug mode) to produce the executable `qpp`.

-These Makefiles are provided for convenience, the final version of the library will consist only of header files, and therefore it is the user's responsability to create an appropriate Makefile that suits her/his needs.
+`Makefiles.examples` and `CMakeLists.txt` are provided for convenience.
+The final version of the library will consist only of header files, and it is the user's responsability to create an appropriate Makefile system that suits her/his needs.